The Problem –

 The GCF team also identifies partners who are part of the supply chain which consists of aggregators and recyclers and liaisons with them to ensure that inorganic waste is collected and transported to its appropriate destination.

 Swades has a plan of creating over 800 dream villages in Raigad in the next one year.
 One of the requirements to certify a village to be a dream village is that it should be doing proper Waste Management.
-Thus, Swades and GCF plan to enrol all these dream villages to become Waste Free villages in the next one year thus ensuring over 1200 tons of waste is correctly recycled year on year.
+Thus, Swades and GCF plan to enroll all these dream villages to become Waste Free villages in the next one year thus ensuring over 120 tons of waste is correctly recycled year on year.

 To support this effort, please check our crowdfunding campaign: